 1. Design for climate

-In the South West of Western Australia we sit in two zone types 5 – Warm Temperate and 6 – Mild Temperate.
-Both of these climates present cost effective opportunities to achieve positive outcomes, so make the most of your locations even without the views.
-To do more reading about zone types and their specific considerations visit http://yourhome.gov.au/passive-design/design-climate.
+In the South West of Western Australia we sit in two-zone types; 5 – Warm Temperate and 6 – Mild Temperate.
+Both of these climates present cost-effective opportunities to achieve positive outcomes, so make the most of your home locations, it’s not all about the views but the quality and comfort that we live in.
+To do more reading about zone types and their specific considerations visit www.yourhome.gov.au/passive-design/design-climate.

 Orientation refers to the way you place your home on its site to take advantage of climatic features such as sun and cooling breezes.